 Types of term life insurance policies

 As you likely expect, there are diverse types of term life insurance policies.
-You should consult with a qualified financial advisor to help you determine which type of term life insurance plan fits your life best, as well as the optimal amount of life insurance to get.
+You should consult with a qualified financial advisor to help you determine which type of plan fits your life best, as well as the optimal amount of life insurance to get.
 Your financial planner can help you:

 - Understand the role that your personal health figures into any life insurance planning, and

 - Navigate any alternative life insurance plans such as group life insurance plans offered by your employer.

 Looking at term life insurance policies in general, there are two main considerations to keep in mind:

 A term life insurance convertibility option.

 Always look for a convertibility option in any term life insurance policy you’re considering (your financial advisor surely will remind you this option as well!)
 The benefits of a term life insurance policy that has a convertibility option are:

 - You are able to convert your policy from a term plan to a permanent plan without needing to prove your insurability.

 - You could even potentially sell your insurance policy if you need the funds during your lifetime.